 That’s why it’s so important to significantly decrease your kids’ carb intake — at least until their bodies have become metabolically flexible.

 There will be some whining during this transition.
 But rest assured that your kids are not going to starve and their growth won’t be stunted because you withheld their 10 a.m. snack.

 Note that reducing the frequency of your kids’ meals doesn’t mean they’ll consume fewer calories or nutrients.

-To make this transition a bit easier, you could consider replacing unhealthy snacks with keto-friendly versions, such as the snack bars* and nut butters* from Perfect Keto.
+To make this transition a bit easier, you could consider replacing unhealthy snacks with keto-friendly versions, such as the snack bars from Perfect Keto.
 Just keep in mind that while these snacks are made from much healthier ingredients than the ones you’ll find in the grocery store, they shouldn’t replace real, unprocessed foods.
 So use them wisely and strategically.